scikit-learn-contrib/scikit-dimension/doc/index.rst

 Organization of `scikit-dimension`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`scikit-dimension` provides a submodule `gid` for global estimators and `lid` for local estimators of ID.
-The helper function skdim.asPointwise allows one to apply a local or global estimator to local datasets formed by the :math:`k`-nearest neighbours of each datapoint.
-Some global estimators, like maximum likelihood estimation (MLE), obtain a final global estimate by aggregating local estimates obtained in each point and thus also provide the option to return the local values of ID that they computed.
+`scikit-dimension` provides a submodule `id` for intrinsic dimension estimators and `datasets` to generate benchmark datasets

 Functionalities
 ^^^^^^^^^^^^^^^